John Small (British Army officer): American War of Independence

-As brigade major, Small fought at the first major battle of the American Revolution, the Battle of Bunker Hill in Boston, Massachusetts.
-In the course of that day, his life was saved by the American General Israel Putnam.
-Seeing Small standing alone at a time when all around him had fallen, Putnam struck up the barrels of his men's muskets to save his life.
-Small and Putnam had served together during the Seven Years' War.
-Along with three other members of the 84th Regiment, Small was wounded in the arm by cannon fire.

-84th Highland Regiment of Foot
+In 1765, Small was placed in command of a company of the 21st Foot, serving with them throughout the American War of Independence.
+In 1775 he received an unofficial assignment from General Thomas Gage; promoted to the rank of major, Small was sent to Nova Scotia to raise at his own expense the Young Royal Highlanders, which was soon amalgamated into the 84th Regiment of Foot (Royal Highland Emigrants) as the 84th Foot's second battalion.
+As a brigade major Small fought at the first major battle of the war, the Battle of Bunker Hill, on 17 June 1775.
+During the battle Small along with three other members of the 84th Foot was wounded; in Small's case he was injured in the arm by American cannon fire.

-Small spent the most part of his time in New York on staff duty.
-He was commander of the 84th Regiment of Foot (Royal Highland Emigrants), 2nd Battalion.

-At the end of the war, the Crown aided many of its soldiers with land grants to settle in Nova Scotia and Upper Canada (present-day Ontario) in lieu of pay, to encourage British colonization of the area.
-They often settled together as units, and the 84th Regiment of Foot settled in the Douglas Township in Hants County, Nova Scotia.
-(Some members had lived there before the war.)
-Small also lived there for a time, constructing a manor house called "Selmah Hall"; the community of Selma, Nova Scotia, was named for his property.
+Following the battle Small spent of the rest of the war in New York on staff duty as the commander of the 84th Foot's second battalion.
+After the war ended in 1783 the Crown issued veterans of the conflict land grants in Nova Scotia and other parts of Canada in lieu of pay to encourage British settlement in both regions.
+Veterans often settled together with members of their former units, and the 84th Foot's veterans settled in Douglas Township in Hants County, Nova Scotia, though some had lived there before the war.
+Small also lived there for a time, constructing a manor house known as Selmah Hall; Selma, Nova Scotia was named after his property.

-Postwar years
+Later life and death

-After the war, Small is thought to have advised American artist John Trumbull on his painting The Death of General Warren at the Battle of Bunker Hill.
-They met in London in 1786.
-Trumbull painted Small at the centre of the action, holding a fellow soldier's Brown Bess musket to prevent him from bayoneting his friend, American Patriot Joseph Warren.
-(In fact, Warren was shot through the head during the battle and instantly killed by a musket ball).
-Trumbull wanted to express the divisions that the conflict created between people who were friends, yet were caught on opposite sides.
-In describing the painting for a catalogue of his works, Trumbull explained why he chose to emphasize Major Small's role.
-He said that Small "was equally distinguished by acts of humanity and kindness to his enemies, as by bravery and fidelity to the cause he served."
+Small met the American artist John Trumbull in London in 1786 and possibly advised him when Trumbull was painting The Death of General Warren at the Battle of Bunker Hill.
+Trumbull painted Small at the centre of the action, holding a British grenadier's musket to prevent him from bayoneting Small's friend Joseph Warren.
+The American artist wanted to express the divisions that the conflict created between people who were friends yet were caught on opposite sides.
+In describing the painting for a catalogue of his works, Trumbull explained why he chose to emphasise Small's role, stating that Small "was equally distinguished by acts of humanity and kindness to his enemies, as by bravery and fidelity to the cause he served."

-Later years

-In 1793, Small was appointed as Lieutenant Governor of Guernsey and received his final promotion to major general.
+In 1793, Small was appointed as the Lieutenant Governor of Guernsey and was promoted to major general.
 He died on Guernsey three years later, on 17 March 1796.
-He is buried within Saint Peter Port Church.

-Small never married.
-At his death, his principal heir was his first cousin and good friend, John Robertson Reid.
-He left a valuable estate of four or five thousand acres in Nova Scotia to the general.
+Small was buried within the church of Saint Peter Port.
+As Small never married, his principal heir was Reid, to whom he left an estate of 4,000 or 5,000 acres of land in Nova Scotia.